AbhinavA10/ML-courses/ML-with-Python/README.md

 - each type below can be linear or non-linear regression

-- Simple Regression: only 1 independant variable is used to estimate the dependant
+- Simple Regression: only 1 independent variable is used to estimate the dependant
-- Multiple regression: more than 1 independant variable is used.
-Each independant variable will need to be lienarly related to dependant.
+- Multiple regression: more than 1 independent variable is used.
+Each independent variable will need to be linearly related to dependant.

 ## Applications of regression